-Student Right to Know (SRTK) refers to a Federally-mandated public disclosure of a college’s Completion Rate and Transfer Rate.
+Student Right to Know (SRTK) refers to a Federally mandated public disclosure of a college’s Completion Rate and Transfer Rate.
 The intent of SRTK is to provide to the consumer a statistic of comparable effectiveness that they can use in the determination of college choice.
 All colleges nationwide are effectively required to participate in the disclosure of rates.

-SRTK is a “cohort” study; that is, a group of students who are first-time freshmen who are enrolled full-time and are degree-seeking as identified in a fall term and their outcomes are measured over a period of time.
+SRTK is a “cohort” study; that is, a group of students who are first-time freshmen who are enrolled full-time and are degree seeking as identified in a fall term and their outcomes are measured over a period of time.
 The outcomes that the two SRTK rates measure are Completion (the total number of students in the cohort who earn either a degree, a certificate, or who successfully completed a two-year-equivalent transfer-preparatory program) and Transfer (the total number of cohort non-completers who were identified as having enrolled in another institution).
 The tracking period of the cohorts is three (3) years, at which time the SRTK rates are calculated and made public.

 SRTK has its merits in that it attempts to provide a standardized measure of college effectiveness nationwide.
 However, in order to fully understand what SRTK rates mean for a college, one should also know its limitations.
-First, the cohort group can be quite small compared to the entire community college population and is therefore not fully representative of all educational activities at a college.
-Many community colleges do not have the primary mission of producing only transferrable students.
+First, the cohort group can be quite small compared to the entire community college population, and is therefore not fully representative of all educational activities at a college.
+Many community colleges do not have the primary mission of producing only transferable students.
 There can also be data collection issues involved in the acquisition of valid numbers used in deriving SRTK rates; since there is no central nationwide “clearinghouse” of transfer data, it is impossible to generate accurate transfer-out rates.

-SRTK Rates are derived and reported yearly on the IPEDS-GRS (Integrated Postsecondary Educational Data System-Graduation Rate Survey).
+SRTK Rates are derived and reported yearly on the IPEDS-GRS (Integrated Post-secondary Educational Data System-Graduation Rate Survey).
 The IPEDS-GRS also tracks part-time student cohorts over a six (6) year period; however, full-time cohort status after 3 years is the only basis for calculating SRTK rates.